 Unfortunately, we HSPs still seem to hear the same insensitive things from people in our lives, over and over.
 Here are some of my personal favorites that I really don’t want to hear from anyone in times of turmoil.

 9 Things to Avoid Saying to an HSP

 1. “You’re so sensitive.”

 This is never helpful, and is just telling me what I already know, but in a derogatory way, as if being sensitive is a bad thing.
 It’s not, and it’s a huge part of who I am as a person.
 I am sensitive.
 It’s how I navigate the world.
-If you want to help, then just acknowledge my feelings as being valid, listen, and lend a shoulder to cry on.
+If you want to help, then acknowledge my feelings as being valid, listen, and consider lending me a shoulder to cry on.

 2. “I know how you feel.”